Skip to content ↓

 1. In the majority of cases, it is the diligence of staff and the alertness and good citizenship of the public at large that detects acts of fraud or corruption.

 1. Staff should be aware that fraud, corruption and theft may exist within the workplace and are encouraged to share any concerns with management under the Trust’s Whistleblowing Policy and Code of Conduct.
 Any concerns should normally be raised with immediate line management or alternatively, another manager or SLT member.
-Suppliers and contractors may raise concerns, without fear of victimisation, direct to the CFO or CEO.
+Suppliers and contractors may raise concerns, without fear of victimisation, direct to the CEO or DCEO.
 Our key stakeholders and the general public can raise concerns via the Complaints Procedure or by writing to the CEO of the Trust or the Trust’s Senior Leadership team.

-1. The CFO will consider all reported incidents as per the Fraud Response Plan.
+1. The DCEO will consider all reported incidents as per the Fraud Response Plan.
 During the investigation the investigating officer will contact any other relevant parties to ensure all allegations and evidence are properly investigated and reported upon.

 1. When referrals are passed to the police, the Crown Prosecution Service will initially determine whether a prosecution will be pursued.
 However, the Trust reserves the right to pursue a private prosecution in the criminal or civil courts.
 The Trust’s procedures will be used to facilitate a thorough investigation of any allegations of improper behaviour by staff.